CPAP Belly Syndrome Vector

 What is Aerophagia?

-Aerophagia refers to the condition of swallowing too much air, which can lead to discomfort and symptoms such as bloating, belching, abdominal pain, and sometimes gastrointestinal distress.
+Aerophagia refers to the condition of swallowing excessive air, which can lead to discomfort and symptoms such as bloating, belching, abdominal pain, and occasionally gastrointestinal distress.
+It often occurs during eating or drinking too quickly, chewing gum, smoking, or wearing loose dentures, which allows excessive air to enter the digestive tract.

 Aerophagia is related to CPAP belly syndrome as it involves the involuntary swallowing of air, which can occur during CPAP therapy.
 This can lead to the accumulation of air in the gastrointestinal tract, contributing to the symptoms observed in CPAP belly syndrome, such as increased abdominal girth and discomfort.